Faculty & Staff Salary

 Budgeting Student Hours

-The academic hours must be budgeted at 720 unless you have documentation that the student has support from another source.
-Summer hours are more flexible; if appropriate, you can budget, for instance, 20 hours a week (320) for the summer.
+Academic year hours must be budgeted at 720 unless you have documentation that the student has support from another source.
+Summer hours are more flexible; if appropriate, for instance, you can budget 20 hours a week (320 total) for the summer.

 Graduate Student benefits come in two forms: fringe benefits on summer hours (part time or full time) and student health insurance costs.
-How to calculate student summer benefits: ($hourly)*(640)(.088).
-These are Fringe benefits, not Leave.
-This percentage (8.8%) changes each fiscal year.
+How to calculate student summer benefits: ($hourly)*(640)(.086).
+These are fringe benefits, not leave.
+This percentage (8.6%) changes each fiscal year.

 Undergraduate student hours are more flexible; you can budget anywhere from 10 to 20 hours per week in the academic year and from 10 to 40 hours per week during the summer.